Daddy's Home (film): Plot

-During half-time, Brad is chosen to try to shoot a basketball from half-court to win a prize.
-Drunk, he goes on a rant about Dusty before accidentally hitting a cheerleader and a disabled child in the face with a basketball.
+During half-time, Brad is chosen to try to shoot a basketball from half-court to win a trip to Disney World.
+Drunk, he goes on a rant about Dusty before hitting a cheerleader and a disabled child in the face with a basketball.
 Disgraced, Brad moves out of the house.
 However, when Dusty tries to comfort Sara, she rejects him, and forces him to step up as a father to help his children with their busy schedules.

 Four days later, Brad is living in his office at work, depressed.
 Dusty, meanwhile, is overwhelmed by the responsibilities of being a full-time father.
 When Dusty decides to leave on the day of Megan's dance, Griff convinces Brad to fight for his family.

 Finding Dusty at a bar at the airport, he tries to get him to come back.
 Dusty admits that he cannot handle the hard parts about being a father and admires Brad for putting up with everything.
 Brad says that all of the terrible parts are worth it, because in the end, he is doing it for his kids.
 This convinces Dusty to go to the dance, and they arrive together.

 At the dance, they discover the students who were bullying Dylan at school are girls.
-They almost fight the father of one of them when Dylan physically retaliates, as Brad and Dusty taught him to do, who had assumed the bullies were boys.
+They almost fight the father of one of them when Dylan physically retaliates, as Brad and Dusty taught him to do, having assumed the bullies were boys.
 However, Dusty finally decides to follow Brad's lead on being a father, quelling the fight with a dance-off, while Dylan does the same thing with his bully.
 Brad and Sara reconcile, and Dusty decides to stay and "co-dad" for his kids.

-One-year later, the whole family is happy; Brad and Sara have a new baby boy named after Griff, and Megan and Dylan have finally accepted Brad as a father figure.
+One year later, the whole family is happy; Brad and Sara have a new baby boy named after Griff, and Megan and Dylan have finally accepted Brad as a father figure.
 Dusty has become wealthy, and is now friends with Brad.
 Dusty remarries to Karen, who has a daughter Adrianna, thus making Dusty a step-father himself.
 In an ironic twist of fate, he is now in exactly the same position that he put Brad in a year ago – visibly intimidated by Adrianna's more muscular father, Roger.